GitHub23211/Simple-Jobs-Board/backend/public/README.md

     * Will create a new function that will show all relevant jobs soon.
 * Created a searchView function that displays all jobs returned by searchEntries in model.js using a Handlebars template called "search-template" in index.html
     * "search-template" checks if the array is empty and either displays a view of all relevant jobs or a generic error page that informs the user that their search term did not find any jobs
+* Remove html code in header-auth and created a new "login-template" that shows a login form if a user is logged out, or a message saying "Welcome [user]" if they are logged in.
+    * Login form's onsubmit has been rebounded via the bindings() function in main.js
+        * It now calls a function called auth() in main.js instead that turns the values gotten from the username and password textboxes into a JSON object and passes it to a function in userauth.js called login()
+* userauth.js is an object that stores a user's data and a function called login()
+    * login() makes a POST request to Strapi's authentication api and returns a confirmed user's data, prints it to the console and then dispatches a modelUpdated event (for now)